 Moments later, where Olga and Hans had been, two silver-backed werewolves stood looking down at what was taking place on the lawns below the veranda.

-The moon had almost completely crested the hill, and, before their eyes, revealed what three hundred years of cross breading had done to the original werewolf curse.
+The moon had almost completely crested the hill, revealing what three hundred years of cross breading had done to the original werewolf curse.

 Somewhere to their right, the man with the black hair and brown eyes had turned into a Rottweiler, and even though he was not at present appearing to be dangerous or aggressive, some of the smaller breed of canine that were suddenly present on the lawn backed away from him nervously.
 They needn’t have bothered.
-A young cocker spaniel bitch who had come into heat just that afternoon was taking up all his interest, and soon it became clear that yet another cross-breed of were-mutt was going to be brought into the fold within a few weeks.
+A young cocker spaniel bitch who had come into heat just that afternoon was taking up all his interest.
+It soon became clear that yet another cross-breed of were-mutt was going to be brought into the fold within a few months.

-By now the moon had completely cleared the brow of the hill to the east, and brother and sister watched in fascination as the lady with the curly white hair changed into a poodle, who immediately started yapping excitedly at the dogs around her, arched her back and had a shit on the perfectly manicured lawn.
-To his left, Hans heard Olga give a low whine of disapproval.
+By now the moon had completely cleared the brow of the hill to the east, and brother and sister watched in fascination as the lady with the curly white hair changed into a poodle, who immediately started yapping excitedly at the dogs around her, arched her back and had a shit on the perfectly tended lawn.
+Hans heard Olga give a low whine of disapproval.
 Well, what had she expected, that they should go find a place in the woods?

-It was, however, the man standing next to the curly haired woman that came as the biggest surprise to the brother and sister.
+It was, however, the man standing next to the curly haired woman that came as the biggest surprise.
 Here was the man with the small build, who had not looked like any kind of werewolf they had ever seen before.
 As the moon rose above the hill there stood, amidst the discarded clothing of the werewolves, one small and terrified Yorkshire Terrier.
-It looked around, took note of its size amongst the creatures that now surrounded it, and pissed in fear, not bothering to lift a leg.
-Then it shot off around the house, ears flat against its head, tail drawn between its legs, a brown ball of frightened fur.
+It looked around, took note of its size amongst the creatures that now surrounded it, and pissed in fear, then shot off around the house, ears flat against its head, tail drawn between its legs, a brown ball of frightened fur.

-Somewhere inside the pack now gathered on the lawns, millions of years of instinct took over, and a howl went up, rising into the night and calling something out of all the dogs gathered there.
-It was quickly taken up by more and more howls, and then the air was thick with the deafening howls of more than seventy werewolves and dogs alike.
+Somewhere inside the pack now gathered on the lawns, instinct took over and a howl went up, rising into the night and calling something out of all the dogs gathered there.
+It was quickly taken up by more and more howls, until the air was thick with the deafening howls of more than seventy werewolves and dogs alike.
 On the veranda, Olga and Hans looked at each other with wolfish grins, turned their heads to the moon and let their howls join the rest of the pack.

-Behind the window of the study, in a comfortable chair, Heinrich lay with his face on his paws, looking down sadly at the volume that was now lying on the carpet.
+In his study in the house behind them, in a comfortable chair, Heinrich lay with his face on his paws, looking down at the volume that was now lying on the carpet.

 And if anybody had thought that the curse of the werewolf had brought an abomination, it had been as nothing to what the offspring of the werewolves and the dogs had been.
-And now, three hundred years after the original curse, on his very front lawn, there stood the end result of the breeding.
-Heinrich knew that the mixing of breeds would never stop, as a matter of fact he was sure that tonight’s party would just make things worse.
+Tonight, three hundred years after the original curse, on his very front lawn, there stood the end result of the breeding.
+Heinrich knew that the mixing of breeds would never stop, in fact he was sure that tonight’s party would just make things worse.